 Lyanna is described by all who knew her as beautiful, with the dark hair, grey eyes and long face that characterize the Starks.
-See also this collection of images.
 Ned refers to her, like their brother Brandon, as "wolf-blooded" - headstrong, willful, courageous and hot-tempered.
 He goes on to compare her to his tomboyish daughter Arya in both appearance and personality, adding that Lyanna probably would have carried a sword if their father had allowed it.
 She is noted to have been an extremely skilled rider.
 Lyanna was very fond of the blue winter roses that grew at Winterfell.

 Lyanna rode horses like a northman.
 Harwin compares her riding skills to those of Arya Stark.
-Barbrey Ryswell reports that both Brandon and Lyanna loved to ride.
+Barbrey Dustin reports that both Brandon and Lyanna loved to ride.
 She compares them to a "pair of centaurs".
-Roose Bolton claims that Lyanna was "half a horse herself", probably meaning a centaur, however, he also claims that his son Domeric Bolton could out-race her.
+Roose Bolton claims that Lyanna was "half a horse herself", probably meaning a centaur, however, he also claims that his son, Domeric Bolton, could out-race her.